Hatchaus/Bitaxe-Pool/README.md

 A lightweight, real-time mining pool and monitoring solution specifically designed for BitaXe miners.
 This project provides both a stratum server for mining and a comprehensive web interface to monitor your BitaXes' performance, temperatures, and mining statistics.

+I am just messing around with setting up my pool, seeing what I can do with it, and trying to hit the lottery simultaneously.
+I'm a redneck with ADHD, and I enjoy nerding out sometimes.
+I am in no way an expert at this!
+Use at your own risk, and please make it better!

+When I have time, I will assemble a betting file structure and organize everything.

 ## Features

 - **Real-time BitaXe Monitoring**